Nynuphar/IDEAL-doc/docs/source/interface.rst

-This is the section that helps explaining the different sections of IDEAL.
+This is the section that explains the different sections of IDEAL.

+*This page is still under construction.*